kurator-org/kurator-ffdq/README.md

             <version>1.0.4-SNAPSHOT</version>
         </dependency>

 Provided is a class level annotation that defines an FFDQ Mechanism that implements the test (methods).
-Example usage of the @DQClass annotation applied to a class:
+Example usage of the @Mechanism annotation applied to a class:

-    @DQClass("urn:uuid:b844059f-87cf-4c31-b4d7-9a52003eef84")
+    @Mechanism("urn:uuid:b844059f-87cf-4c31-b4d7-9a52003eef84")
     public class DwCEventDQ {
         // ...
     }